Neue Stimmen

 Neue Stimmen (New Voices) is an international singing competition.
-It was established in 1987 on the initiative of Liz Mohn with the support of August Everding to promote operas young talent.
+It was established in 1987 on the initiative of Liz Mohn with the support of August Everding to promote opera's young talent.
 It is considered an important forum for new talent, one that has marked the beginning of international careers for many participants.
 The singing competition was hosted every two years by the Bertelsmann Stiftung in Gütersloh, most recently in June 2022.